jsericksk/Simple-Chat/README.md

 ## Functionalities

-• User registration with email and password.
+- User registration with email and password.
-• One-to-one chat with registered users.
+- One-to-one chat with registered users.
-• Listing of all registered users.
+- Listing of all registered users.
-• Light and dark theme with choice option.
+- Light and dark theme with choice option.
+- Push notification.

 ## Architecture

-• Project: [MVVM](https://developer.android.com/jetpack/guide), using **Flow** and **LiveData**, in addition to dependency injection (DI) with [Dagger-Hilt](https://developer.android.com/training/dependency-injection/hilt-android).
+- Project: [MVVM](https://developer.android.com/jetpack/guide), using **Flow** and **LiveData**, in addition to dependency injection (DI) with [Dagger-Hilt](https://developer.android.com/training/dependency-injection/hilt-android).
 The project also uses **coroutine** with Firebase.

-• Firebase Firestore:
+- Firebase Firestore:
 ***users/**: All registered users.
 ***chat_messages/*roomId*/messages/**: Messages from users, having as **roomId** an ID generated from the two **userId** of the conversation.
 ***last_messages/*userId*/messages/*conversationUserId/***: Last messages from each user.

 ## Firebase

-• [Auth](https://firebase.google.com/docs/auth): Used for user authentication with email and password.
+- [Auth](https://firebase.google.com/docs/auth): Used for user authentication with email and password.
-• [Firestore](https://firebase.google.com/docs/firestore): Realtime database for saving user and conversation information.
+- [Firestore](https://firebase.google.com/docs/firestore): Realtime database for saving user and conversation information.
-• [Storage](https://firebase.google.com/docs/storage): to store users' profile pictures.
+- [Storage](https://firebase.google.com/docs/storage): to store users' profile pictures.

 ## Clone